Bubba8291/homebridge-sharkiq/README.md

 A new homebridge plugin for SharkIQ Vacuums.

-Contribution would be very helpful as this plugin is still new and there are some small flaws here and there.
+Contribution would be very helpful as this plugin is still new and has some small flaws here and there.
 I used the [sharkiq](https://github.com/JeffResc/sharkiq/) python module as a reference for creating the javascript wrapper to control SharkIQ Vacuums.

 This plguin has only been tested on the `UR250BEXUS` model.